Last Updated: May 9, 2026

 In the Wild

 Dinoflagellates are protists, an organism that can function as a plant and an animal at the same time.
 Some dinoflagellates eat other protozoa; some generate energy through photosynthesis; some can do both.
 In the wild, there are about 1,700 different kinds of marine dinoflagellates and 200 freshwater kinds.
-They are important part of the food chain, providing nourishment for other sea creatures.
+They are an important part of the food chain, providing nourishment for other sea creatures.
 In a natural environment, they’re a crucial member of the ecosystem.

 In Your Tank